Shiklah: Fictional character biography

 Shiklah is a succubus who ruled over the monsters of Earth alongside her family before humans existed.
 Her true form resembles a humanoid bull, but she usually takes the form of a human woman.
 After his kingdom was conquered by vampires, Shiklah's father sealed her in a coffin until the war had ended or she was to be wed.
 Deadpool is hired by Dracula to retrieve Shiklah from her coffin so he could marry her and unite the monster world under his rule.

 After Shiklah saves Deadpool from being possessed by a ghost, she admits to having feelings for him.
 Deadpool pushes away her advances due to his worry that things would turn disastrous just like all of his past relationships.
-Once Shiklah and Deadpool return to New York City, they are married in a ceremony officiated by Nightcrawler.
+After Shiklah and Deadpool return to New York City, they are married in a ceremony officiated by Nightcrawler.

 In All-New, All-Different Marvel, Shiklah is shown to have been treating Deadpool with disdain.
 While watching television in bed with Werewolf by Night and a gorgon, Shiklah tells them that Deadpool is one of her husbands.
 Deadpool later discovers that Shiklah having an affair with Werewolf by Night.
 Shiklah is angered that Deadpool is siding with the humans and declares war on the surface world to annex New York.
 During the war, Shiklah finally ends up marrying Dracula, who proposes to her.

 Powers and abilities

 As a succubus, Shiklah possesses superhuman physical abilities and is nigh-immortal.
-She can additionally generate ethereal fire, shapeshift, create dimensional portals, and drain the life force of others.
+She can generate ethereal fire, shapeshift, create dimensional portals, and drain the life force of others.